steven0deng/Getting-and-Cleaning-Data-Course-Project/README.md

 * Selects a set of features from the whole data set
 * Does some simple transformation
 * Renames feature names
-* Output the average feature values of grouped data set
+* Outputs the average feature values of grouped data set

 The source data for this project is from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip